isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Snake Plant.md

 <section>
   <h4>Growing:</h4>
 		<p>It is easy to grow and is low maintenance.
-Fertilise with a balanced NPK ratio.
-Prune back long, sparse vines to encourage new growth and make it fuller.
-Water when the top surface of the soil is dry.
-Keep the plant in bright indirect light for green leaves with nice variegation.
-The leaves will lose their variegation and get scorched if light is too strong.
-Ensure that its environment is of high humidity.</p>
+Due to its ability to withstand drought, it is better to underwater the plant to prevent potential rot.
+As it is slow growing, it does not require frequent fertilising.
+A balanced liquid fertiliser once a month or slow releasing fertiliser is sufficient.</p>
 	<br>
 </section>